tsainez/kpop-sentiment-analysis/README.md

 # kpop-sentiment-analysis

- Comparing sentiments expressed by Korean and English speaking twitters on the topic of K-Pop
+The goal of this research project is to compare the sentiments expressed by Korean and English speakers regarding the topic of K-Pop on Twitter.